Yastrzemski hits 3 HRs, Giants beat D’backs in 11 innings

 PHOENIX (AP) — Mike Yastrzemski hit three home runs, including a tiebreaking solo shot in the 11th inning, and the San Francisco Giants recovered after squandering two late leads, beating the Arizona Diamondbacks 10-9 Friday night.

+For just the second time in major league history, the teams combined to hit 12 home runs.
+The Phillies and Diamondbacks combined for 13 earlier this season.

-The teams combined to hit a Chase Field record 12 home runs.
-The Diamondbacks hit five of their six after the seventh inning.
+On Friday, the Diamondbacks hit five of their six homers after the seventh inning.

 Yastrzemski had solo homers in the third and 11th, and hit a two-run blast in the seventh inning.